meganlavengood/instruments-class/docs/_posts/2025-11-19-final-project.md

 To get you started, I have designed a worksheet that helps you think through your project.
 I have added a copy of the worksheet to your homework submit folder.
 The filename is `13 final project worksheet.docx`.

+Note that if you are choosing _not_ to focus on a close analysis of a piece of music, the questions on the worksheet won't totally fit your project.
+Adjust the questions as you need to make them applicable to your work.
+Please contact me if you are unsure how to proceed.

 Save as a PDF and upload to your **homework submit** folder by **{{site.final-worksheet}}.**

 ---

 ## Video

-Make a video (**max 10 minutes**) in which you apply knowledge you gained in our seminar to a song of your choosing.
+Make a video (**max 10 minutes**) in which you apply knowledge you gained in our seminar to a piece or instrument of your choosing.
 It is worth 15% of your final grade.

 The video will be like a first draft of your final paper.
 This will be an opportunity for you to get feedback from me and your peers.